Government and International Relations

 The Master of Philosophy is a research degree in which students undertake an extended piece of original research, which is the basis for an individually supervised thesis.

 The Doctor of Philosophy has the most stringent requirements for entry.
-Students are required to undertake a major original research project and to write an individually supervised thesis of 80,000 to 100,000 words that makes an original and significant contribution to the field.
+Students are required to undertake a major original research project and to write an individually supervised thesis of 80,000 words that makes an original and significant contribution to the field.

 Postgraduate Research Coordinator: